AI Agent Factory

 Tasks

 What agents work on.
-Each task has clear inputs, expected outputs, acceptance criteria, and a budget ceiling.
-If an agent exceeds its budget or fails its quality gate, the task escalates rather than failing silently.
+Every task has clear inputs, expected outputs, acceptance criteria, and a budget ceiling.
+If an agent blows its budget or fails its quality gate, the task escalates rather than failing silently.

 Cost control